seduerr91/seduerr91.github.io/pages/capeverde.md

 ### Lifestyle
 - Do you think there are many options of international food (or rather local)?
 No international food, except Italian and Portuguese.
 - We are both gluten-free, do you think restaurants mind that?
-Except for the rice, you will be ok.
 The main dish here is cachupa, gluten free.
-Just say no Rice a lot of times.
 - Are there bars filled with locals and expats or will it rather be just tourists?
 Depends on the island.
 Sal is just a tourist location (so we don't go there).
 Mindelo is 95% locals.
 That's why we are here. :)
 - I love Cabo Verde, perfect to escape winter, different culture, live music everywhere, safe and fun.
 BUT it depends on the island, each island could be a different country.
 - I prefer culture, Mindelo is the capital of culture.
 If you prefer white sand beaches and calmness, then Boa Vista would be better for you.
 But from your questions, you need a small city so you have gyms, yoga and activities.
 Therefore, Mindelo is for you.
 And now, I go swim with turtles.